lucasmenendez/micro-framework/README.md

 ### Installation
 1. Clone the repository
-2. Open `app` folder and create `config.php` file.
+2. Create `./app/config.php` file.
+3. Create table in MySQL and excute `./users_table.sql`.
-3. Paste this content and change it according to the database data.
+4. Paste this content and change it according to the database data.
 ```
     define('DB_HOST', '<host>');
     define('DB_USER', '<user>');